What Is DevOps?

 What if that code has errors?
 What if it crashes our servers?
 So, in a nutshell, the code has to be reviewed, transformed into an executable program, tested, and then packaged and delivered to the app store so that our users can download it to their phones.

-Now let's rewind and simplify.
+Now, let's rewind and simplify.
 We can split this into just two stages.

 First, developers write code.
 This is the development stage, the "Dev" part of this "DevOps" word.
 Next comes the Operations stage, the "Ops" part of "DevOps".

 So what is this "Operations" thing?
-Well, simply put, the operations team makes sure that this app has all it needs to work in the real world.
-For example, the app might need access to some servers to store our login details in some database, to remember our favorite videos, and so on.
+Simply put, the operations team makes sure that this app has all it needs to work in the real world.
+For example, the app might need access to servers to store login details in a database, remember our favorite videos, and so on.
 They ensure all this infrastructure exists and works properly to support this app.

-It is between these two stages, development, and operations, that a lot of problems can appear.
+It is between these two stages, development and operations, that a lot of problems can appear.
 Let's take a look at just a few.

 Let's say that our developers did a great job and delivered some well-written code.
 However, when the Operations team tests this app, it crashes their servers.
 This doesn't necessarily mean the code is bad.
 It's just that the developers are focused on their side of things, the code itself.